 Advisory Boards deliver bigger networks and access to expertise that is not core to any one business.
 Your Advisory Board can help you bridge the knowledge gap between your business today and future opportunities in a tangible, value driven way.

 Closer to home, Australian businesses are seeing first-hand how advisory boards can accelerate entrepreneurial drive.
 Matthew Horton, Co-Founder and Managing Director of HR and payroll platform, foundU, found the exposure to different opinions and advice from Advisory Board members invaluable.
 “We can have honest discussions about the business and we are free to accept or reject the advice of the board.
 The benefit is I get to hear a different opinion from people I respect,” Matthew explained.

 Advisory Board’s more fluid nature also means they are more responsive to today’s dynamic environment.
-“Currently I have a HR expert, a senior executive in labour hire and an IT guru.
+“Currently I have an HR expert, a senior executive in labour-hire and an IT guru.
 Next year I might need marketing or financing expertise,” Matthew confirmed.

 If you’d like to discuss if this is the right approach or timing for your organisation, please reach out to us.